oracle/graal/tools/docs/Thermometer-Manual.md

 ## Basic usage

 Take this example Ruby program.
 It renders an ERB template.
 Every now and again another thread swaps the template.
-After a few seconds a compilation will be attempted which will fail.

 ```ruby
 require 'erb'